rizwana25/waste-classification/README.md

-# 🗑️ Waste Classification using Deep Learning
+# 🗑️ Waste Classification using Machine Learning

 This project is a **Flask web application** that classifies waste images into categories such as cardboard, compost, glass, metal, paper, plastic, and trash.
 It uses a **TensorFlow Lite model** for lightweight, efficient inference and is deployed on **Render**.